 The LENDs grew from the 1950s efforts of the Children's Bureau (now the Maternal and Child Health Bureau) to identify children with disabilities as a Title V program priority.
 They are funded under the 2006 Combating Autism Act and are administered by the Health Resources and Service's Administration's (HRSA) Maternal and Child Health Bureau (MCHB).

-For more information on LEND Programs or activities, contact Jamie Perry, AUCD's Director of MCH Technical Assistance.
+For more information on LEND Programs or activities, contact Ben Kaufman, AUCD's Acting Director of MCH Technical Assistance.